HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Evaluation

 To sample the cases, we employed a theoretical approach based on the different startup stages, as described in Section~\ref{sec:literature_review}.
-Since the focus of HyMap is on early-stage startups, we aimed companies in the inception and stabilization stages.
-Since, by the end of the inception stage, we expect that a startup had already partially developed the product, we aimed to compare startups in the beginning and at the end of such stage.
-To reach the startups, we followed a convenient approach, using our contacts network to recruit interested startups.
+Since the focus of HyMap is on early-stage startups, we aimed at companies in the inception and stabilization stages.
+For the inception stage, we selected two cases, one at the beginning and the other at the end of the stage given that, at the end, the startup has an initial version of the product.
+Hence, with one case in the stabilization stage, we selected three cases.
+We followed a convenient approach, using our contacts network, to recruit interested startups.